doguskucukgode/simple-chat/README.md

 ```

 ## Output
-Output will be written in files located in `output` folder.
+Output will be written in files located in root folder.
 File names are created associated with user names `message_<USER_NAME>.txt` (chat with User1 name output file will be message_User1.txt).

 ### Sample Outputs
 message_User1.txt